-- (xv) The consumers are governed by the then prevailing commercial circular no 151 dated 25.11.2011.
-These connections were sanctioned vide letter dated 05.07.2018.
-The consumers accepted the sanction and paid the necessary charges.
-The Appellants have to abide with the terms and conditions of sanction.
-These consumers had paid the requisite amount without any protest or grievance and done the work under DDF scheme which is also in line with MERC (Electricity Supply Code & Other Conditions of Supply) Regulations 2005. - (xvi) The Appellants had paid only 1.3% supervision charges and no other ORC /SLC or any amount was paid.
-Hon'ble Supreme Court has directed in Civil Appeal No 4305/2007 to refund collected amounts of SLC, ORC, and Meter charges collected from 08.09.2006 to 30.04.2007.
-As the amount under ORC, SLC or consumer meter cost were not recovered in this case, the question of refund does not arise. - (xvii) The Appellants has submitted the DDF bond agreeing to create the infrastructure under DDF and also executed multiparty agreement.
-The applicant has been given three LT connections as per provision of Commercial Circular No151 dated 25.11.2011.
-Any breach of the Multiparty Agreement will attract the clubbing of these consumers and they will be billed as HT consumer.
-The consumer is abiding with one beneficial aspect of agreement, however, is denying the other aspect of expenses which are actually dedicated and used by himself only.
+- of consumers, and the same also must be withdrawn as per SOP regulation.
+The cost of infrastructure cannot be burdened to some other class of consumers. - No.151 dated 25.11.2011.
+The connection is sanctioned vide No. SE/KPC/DYEE(I)/122/2015-16 vide No.9532 & 9538 dated 24.11.2016, and further revised as SE/KPC/DYEE(I)/153/2017-18 vide No.1432 dated 16.02.2017.
+The consumers accepted the sanction and had paid the charges for connection on 7.12.2016 abiding with the terms and conditions of sanction.
+The consumers had paid the amount at that time without any protest or grievance, and done the work under DDF scheme, which is also in line with MERC (Conditions of Supply & Other Conditions of Supply) Regulations 2005. - (xvi) The Appellants had paid only 1.3% supervision charges, and no other ORC /SLC or any amount was recovered.
+However, Hon'ble Supreme Court has directed in Civil Appeal No. 4305/2007 to refund the collected amount of SLC, ORC, and Meter charges to the consumers collected from 08.09.2006 to 30.04.2007.
+As the amount under ORC, SLC or consumer meter cost were not recovered, hence the question of refund does not arise in this particular case. - (xvii) The Appellants have submitted the DDF bond agreeing to create the infrastructure under DDF and also executed multiparty agreement.
+The applicants were given three LT connections as per provisions of Commercial Circular No.151 dated 25.11.2011.
+The denial of the Multiparty Agreement will mean clubbing of these consumers and will be billed as HT consumer.
+The consumer is abiding with one aspect of agreement which benefits him, however, is denying the other aspect of expenses which are actually dedicated and used by himself only.
+If the multiparty agreement has to be revoked / dissolved, must be dissolved in toto. - (xviii) Regulation 3.3.8 of Supply Code Regulations 2005 read as - "3.3.8 Where the Distribution Licensee permits an applicant to carry out works under this Regulation 3.3 through a Licensed Electrical Contractor, the Distribution Licensee shall not be entitled to recover expenses relating to such portion of works so carried out by the applicant: Provided however the Distribution Licensee shall be entitled to recover, from the applicant, charges for supervision undertaken by the Distribution